Thananon Charnvirakul

-Thananon Niramit (ธนนนท์ นิรามิษ; born 14 January 1984) is a Thai businesswoman.
-She is the domestic partner of Anutin Charnvirakul, the 32nd prime minister of Thailand.
+Thananon Charnvirakul (ธนนนท์ ชาญวีรกูล; born 13 January 1984) is a Thai businesswoman.
+She is the spouse of Anutin Charnvirakul, the 32nd prime minister of Thailand.
 She is an honorary advisor to the Interior Ministry Housewives Association.

 Early life and education

-Thananon Niramit was born on 14 January 1984 in Bang Rin Subdistrict, Mueang Ranong District, Ranong Province, Thailand.
-She is the daughter of Kitti Niramit and Jintana Niramit, who operate an automobile parts trading business in Ranong.
+Thananon Charnvirakul was born on 13 January 1984 in Bang Rin Subdistrict, Mueang Ranong District, Ranong Province, Thailand to a Thai Chinese family.
+She is the youngest daughter of Kitti Niramit and Jintana Niramit, who operate an automobile parts trading business in Ranong.
 She grew up in a business family and has three elder sisters.
 Originally named Jittrawadee, she later changed her given name several times—to Natamon and Suphanan before adopting her current name, Thananon.

 She completed her secondary education at Triam Udom Suksa School and earned a bachelor’s degree in liberal arts from Thammasat University.
 During her university years, she served as a drum major in the annual Chula–Thammasat Traditional Football Match, one of Thailand's most prominent student events.
 Later, she completed the Executive Program in National Security (Mini-Wor Por Or), Class 1, offered by the National Defence College of Thailand, a course designed for future leaders.
 Among her classmates were Paetongtarn Shinawatra, the 31st Prime Minister of Thailand, and Chaichana Detdecho, former Deputy Minister of Public Health.

 Career

-Thananon is the owner of JaJaa Coffee, a café located in Bang Rin Subdistrict, Mueang Ranong District, Ranong Province.
-The shop became a local gathering place and reflected her family’s business-oriented background.
+Thananon is the owner of JaJaa Coffee, a café located in Bang Rin Subdistrict, Mueang Ranong District, Ranong Province which was one of the first air-conditioned fresh coffee shops in the province.
+It became a well-known local hub for over 17 years.
 She became affiliated with the Bhumjaithai Party and formally joined the party in 2022.
+In her business ventures, she actively supports her hometown by sourcing local ingredients from Ranong, such as "Kyu Kyu" (cashew nuts), to promote local farmers and products.

 Her public visibility increased significantly in 2022, when Anutin Charnvirakul formally introduced her to the public.
 The couple appeared together at a royal blessing ceremony for King Vajiralongkorn on 4 May 2022, held at the Santi Maitri Building, Government House, to mark Coronation Day.
 She is an honorary advisor to the Interior Ministry Housewives Association.